 We had an exciting week filming the archaeological dig run by Dr Iain Banks and his team from the University of Glasgow.
-They were searching for evidence of tunnels and have uncovered significant finds to pursue a further, more intensive dig next year.
+They were searching for evidence of tunnels and have uncovered significant finds to pursue a further, more intensive investigation in the future.
 This makes for an intriguing final chapter in our forthcoming documentary feature on the camp and a tangible bridge between past and present.
-A huge thank you to Iain and his students.
+A huge thank you to Iain and his students and team.

-In The Blea'k Midwinter' - Winter has come to the Highlands and battle begins to survive its beautiful cruelty.
+In The Bleak Midwinter - Winter has come to the Highlands and battle begins to survive its beautiful cruelty.
 Part Two of our four part Odyssey through the seasons in the Scottish Highlands.
 We encounter Mountain Hare, Roe Deer, Buzzards, Robins, Highland Cattle, Bullfinch and more against a breathtaking Winter backdrop and the Northern Lights.
 Setting the Winter mood is 'Cranham' by Gustav Holst arranged by David Chappell with the inspiring poetry of Christina Rossetti.
-You can watch this by going to our Showreel page.

 The Fall of the Leaf - The first part of our Highland Odyssey through the seasons.
 We follow a fallen leaf on its journey down stream.
 The countryside is transforming into rich shades of orange, red and gold as the wildlife prepares for the hard Winter to come.
 Featuring; Red Deer, Red Squirrel, Red Kite and the Salmon Run.
 The Fall of the Leaf is set to the melancholy music of Marcus Neeley - 'Illilia' and inspired by the poetry of Robert Burns.